weaveworks/scope/site/features.md

 ##<a name="powerful-search"></a> Powerful Search

-Powerful search capability enables you to find node types, containers and processes by name, label or even path.
-The search functionality supports simple operands so that you can for example, find processes consuming a certain Memory limit or nodes using too much CPU.
+Use Search to quickly find node types, containers and processes by name, label or even path.
+The search functionality supports simple operands so that you can for example, find processes consuming a certain amount memory or nodes using too much CPU.
 Search terms may also be stacked to create custom, complex search criterion.
-See the online help for a full list of allowable operands.
+See the online help within the product for a full list of allowable operands.

 !['Powerful Search'](images/search.png)